Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Related Work and Future Directions

 However, collecting semantic parsing datasets is still challenging since it requires experts. \Citet{wang-etal-2015-building} addresses this by synthetically generating logical forms, using templates to explain them in natural language, and asking crowdworkers to paraphrase them.
 Still, the paraphrases are usually restricted in linguistic diversity \cite{larson-etal-2020-iterative}.
-Ideally we want to annotate programs based on naturally occurring utterances.
+Another line of research \citep{yao-etal-2020-imitation, Elgohary2020SpeakTY, mo-etal-2022-towards} tries to learn from user interaction based on the surface form information, e.g., whether a program refers to specific fields.
+However, their assumption that a non-expert annotator can recognize the true program $s$ via paraphrases is unrealistic when programs have complex semantics.
+In contrast, \ourframework allows non-programmers to indirectly label text-to-SQL data via input-output examples.